brichu26/block-project/README.md

 - **conversation_summarizer**:
   Experiments for testing out the "vibes" of different summarization strategies.

+- **mcp-scorecard**:
+  Includes MCP datasets, collected data, and code to run the scorecard.

 - **mcp**:
   Experiments for MCP scorecard development — tuning weights, criteria, etc.